 - Diversity Most diverse schools (Top 5%)

 - Community Size Largest student body (number of students) (Top 20%)

-- Fair Oaks Ranch Community's student population of 979 students has stayed relatively flat over five school years.
+- Fair Oaks Ranch Community's student population of 979 students has grown by 6% over five school years.

 |Grades Offered||Grades Kindergarten-6|